1980is/rhcsa-9/LVM.md

 ### Step 3 ###

-Let's create the logical volume group named "lv_var" and use all of the space available from the "var" volume group we just created.
+Let's create the logical volume group named "lvdata" and use all of the space available from the "var" volume group we just created.
-``lvcreate -n lv_var -l 100%FREE var``
+``lvcreate -l 100%FREE -n lvdata var``

 ### Step 4 ###